rune/rune/docs/docs/publishing/best-practices.md

 Here's some advice on making your game a great experience for the players!

-### Use Portrait Mode {#use-portrait-mode}

-Rune players love be able to play with one hand so your game should use portrait mode 📱

 ### Avoid UI Like Menu Screens, Pause Buttons, High Score Screen, etc. {#avoid-ui-like-menu-screens-pause-buttons-high-score-screen-etc}

 Rune’s UI provides a simple way to pause/play/restart that works for all games so you don’t need a menu screen or a pause button in your game.
 This lets players get into the action of your game, thereby making it faster to start playing and more fun for players.